snawaz/snawaz.github.com/_posts/2012-09-02-review-of-casablanca.markdown

 {
   /* some code might be here */

-  return f(b.avalue); //call the other overload for the rest of the work.
+  return fun(b.avalue); //call the other overload for the rest of the work.
 }
 {% endhighlight %}